 - Participants must be at least 18 years of age by the time the training program begins

-- Participants must demonstrate a grounding or strong interest in zoology, biology, or anthropology
+- Participants must demonstrate a grounding or strong interest in animal monitoring and biology

 - Participants must justify why this program is important to them, and what they hope to gain from it